httpwg/http-extensions/draft-thomson-http-encryption.md

 Each record contains between 1 and 256 octets of padding, inserted into a record before the enciphered content.
-Padding consists of a length byte, followed that number of zero-valued bytes.
-A receiver MUST fail to decrypt if any padding byte other than the first is non-zero, or a record has more padding than the record size can accommodate.
+Padding consists of a length byte, followed that number of zero-valued octets.
+A receiver MUST fail to decrypt if any padding octet other than the first is non-zero, or a record has more padding than the record size can accommodate.

 The nonce for each record is a 96-bit value constructed from the record sequence